Digestive System Overview

 Third, the stomach empties the contents into the small intestine.

-The food is digested in the small intestine and dissolved by the juices from the pancreas,
+The food is digested in the small intestine.
+It is dissolved by the juices from the

-liver, and intestine.
-The contents of the intestine are mixed and pushed forward to
+pancreas, liver, and intestine.
+The contents of the intestine are mixed and pushed

 Last, the digested nutrients are absorbed through the intestinal walls.
 The waste

-products, including undigested parts of the food, known as fiber, and older cells
+products, including undigested parts of the food (fiber) and older cells that have

-that have been shed from the mucosa, move into the colon.
-Waste products in the colon
+been shed from the lining of the intestine (mucosa), move into the colon.
+Waste products

-usually remain for a day or two until the feces are expelled by a bowel movement.
+in the colon often remain for a day or two until the feces are expelled by a bowel

 Online Medical Reviewers: